 Freedom is a very small borough located in the state of Pennsylvania.
 With a population of 1,529 people and two constituent neighborhoods, Freedom is the 668th largest community in Pennsylvania.
-Freedom has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Freedom has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Freedom is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Freedom is a borough of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Freedom who work in sales jobs (14.51%), food service (13.10%), and office and administrative support (9.67%).
+Overall, Freedom is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Freedom who work in food service (13.62%), sales jobs (12.06%), and healthcare (7.80%).

-The per capita income in Freedom in 2010 was $17,110, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $68,440 for a family of four.
+The per capita income in Freedom in 2010 was $18,304, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $73,216 for a family of four.

 The most common language spoken in Freedom is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Chinese.